mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/LoadEffectApi.md

 <a id="addloadeffect"></a>
 # **AddLoadEffect**
-> LoadEffectData AddLoadEffect (Guid projectId, int connectionId, ConLoadEffect? conLoadEffect = null)
+> LoadEffectData AddLoadEffect (Guid projectId, int connectionId, ConLoadEffect conLoadEffect = null)

 Add new load effect to the connection